Guernsey based toy company. In the 1970s they made a sit-on horse made from fibreglass, mounted on springs on the hind feet. No longer available.

 Stoke-on-Trent company making bone china and earthenware models.
 There were dogs and horses available.
 It is not known whether they are still in production.

 China models made on the Isle of Man.
 A heavy horse in harness was one of their range.
 It is not known if they are still made.

 Sterling silver wire models made by Mrs. A. Ryan of London in the mid - late 1970s.
 There were three sizes available, all made by winding the wire on itself.
 No longer made.

-Latex model horses made by sculptor Pamela du Boulay during the 1970s.
+Latex model horses made by the late sculptor Pamela du Boulay during the 1970s.
 There were two sizes of Arabs made, a mare, stallion and foal.
 Native pony breeds and a donkey were also made along with many accessories such as tack, rugs and riders.

 OF Rydal Arab owned by CJ

 Established in 1869, this company has had a few horses in production over the years.
 Some are similar to the old Staffordshire flatbacks, some are stylised. www.ryepottery.co.uk